-When users don’t understand that analytics is a tool meant to enhance their expertise, it can lead to a lack of personal initiative or creativity.
+When users don’t understand that analytics are meant to enhance their expertise, it can lead to a lack of personal initiative or creativity.
 This can ultimately lead to diminished engagement or professional fulfillment.

 3. Predictions Inform the Design of Supportive Interventions

 Furthermore, it’s important to remember that the insights provided by predictive analytics are not final conclusions but rather just the beginning of a long intervention process.
 Rather than viewing the predictions as definitive answers, professionals should use them as a trigger for further exploration and inquiry.
-By adopting an iterative approach, professionals can continue seeking solutions and refining their interventions over time.
+Professionals can continue seeking solutions and refining their interventions by adopting an iterative approach.

 4. Interventions Should Do No Harm